Eddie Rosario Player Props: Braves vs. Phillies

 Eddie Rosario At The Plate

-- Rosario has had at least one RBI in 27.3% of his games this year (12 of 44), with two or more RBI four times (9.1%).
-He has also accounted for three or more of his team's runs in two contests.
+- Rosario has an RBI in 12 of 45 games this year, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 13 games this year (29.5%), including multiple runs in three games.
+- He has scored a run in 13 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.